 How to prevent heatstroke

-When it comes to heatstroke, prevention and recognizing the early signs are key.
+Regarding heatstroke, prevention and recognizing the early signs are key.

 Don’t let your dog get to the point where it looks sick.
-If you suspect that your dog is becoming too hot, stop whatever activity you are doing with it, remove it from the hot area, find shade, and get it some water to drink.
+If you suspect your dog is becoming too hot, stop whatever activity you are doing with it, remove it from the hot area, find shade, and get some water to drink.

 You don’t want to see the later signs of heatstroke because the consequences might be irreversible.